metachris/RPIO/documentation/source/index.rst

 even if `edge="rising"`).
 To remove all callbacks from a certain gpio pin, use ``RPIO.del_interrupt_callback(gpio_id)``.
 To stop the ``wait_for_interrupts()`` loop you can call ``RPIO.stop_waiting_for_interrupts()``.

+Please note that you don't need to call ``setup(..)`` for a gpio before using it for interrupts, pullup/pulldown resistors are not available and only BCM gpio numbering is supported (although BOARD will be included shortly).

 .. _ref-rpio-py-rpigpio: